-These new observational capabilities supplement and complement older, longer and more “traditional” time series from, for example, the long-term tide gauge network , shipborne ocean temperature data, geodetic and glaciological field measurements of individual glacier and the global network of GPS stations measuring vertical land motion .
+These new observational capabilities supplement and complement older, longer and more “traditional” time series from, for example, the long-term tide gauge network , shipborne ocean temperature data, geodetic and glaciological field measurements of individual glacier mass balance and the global network of GPS stations measuring vertical land motion .

 The different observational approaches and associated datasets are, however, generally not consistent with each other or with the average long-term sea level signal.
 Few scientists have been in a position to tackle the complete sea level budget problem because of (i) the volume and complexity of the observations, (ii) the multidisciplinary nature of the challenge and (iii) the extremely demanding nature of the statistical techniques and computational resources needed for a problem of this scale.